101: Abortion Abolitionists

 Who

-The Abortion Abolitionist movement is coordinated by national and state groups.
-Leading organizations include the Oklahoma-headquartered Abolitionists Rising (formerly Free The States), a nationwide abolitionist organization; End Abortion Now, an Arizona-based grassroots group of churches working to criminalize abortion; Operation Save America (an early adopter of the abolitionist theme.
-OSA’s Rusty Thomas’ 2009 book, “The Kingdom Leadership Institute Manual” was an inspiration for the early abolitionists); and the Texas legal hub, Foundation to Abolish Abortion, which offers biblical principles and resources to state legislators to introduce abortion abolitionist bills nationwide.
-Abolitionists Rising and End Abortion Now establish chapters to advocate for abortion abolition, agitate for cities and counties to pass ordinances and resolutions to declare Sanctuaries for the Unborn (see below), mobilize state legislators to introduce abortion abolitionist bills, and encourage members to run for local precinct chairs of the Republican Party on abortion abolitionist platforms.
+| Abortion Abolitionist Organizations | The Abortion Abolitionist movement is coordinated by national and state groups.
+Leading organizations include the Oklahoma-headquartered Abolitionists Rising (formerly Free The States), a nationwide abolitionist organization; End Abortion Now, an Arizona-based grassroots group of churches working to criminalize abortion; Operation Save America, an early adopter of the abolitionist theme (OSA’s Rusty Thomas was an inspiration for the early abolitionists); and the Texas legal hub, Foundation to Abolish Abortion, which offers biblical principles and resources to state legislators to introduce Abortion Abolition bills nationwide. |

-The abortion abolitionist movement has both created strong alliances with Republican state legislators and campaigned for people within their base to seek election.
-State legislators have introduced abolitionist bills in at least 17 states in the American South, Midwest, and Pacific, and in some of these states, the bills have been introduced year after year.
-For example, Alaska State Representative David Eastman, who was endorsed by Arizona-based abortion abolitionist organization Free the States, has proposed an abolitionist bill in every legislative session since 2017.
-He is also a member of the Oath Keepers, a militant, far-right, anti-government group.
+| Republican State and Local Officials | The Abortion Abolitionist movement has both created strong alliances with Republican state legislators and campaigned for people within their base to get elected.
+According to Abolitionist Rising, their allies have introduced at least 25 bills within state bodies in the American South, Midwest, and Pacific.
+For example, Alaska State Representative David Eastman, who has been endorsed by Free the States, has proposed an abolitionist bill in every legislative session since 2017.
+He is also a lifetime member of the Oath Keepers, a militant, far-right, anti-government group. |

 What

-These are the most common abortion abolitionist tactics.
+These are the most common Abortion Abolitionist tactics.

-Sanctuary Cities and Counties for the Unborn | Abortion abolitionists and other anti-choice groups have proposed hyper-local resolutions and ordinances across the country.
-By adopting the language and tactics of the immigrant rights movement, they have pushed city councils and county commissioners to adopt “sanctuaries for the unborn.”
-These resolutions and ordinances classify abortion as murder, grant protections for the unborn (a term designating human life as beginning at fertilization), penalize abortion providers and clients, and ban abortion services within the jurisdiction.
-While mostly symbolic, these “sanctuaries” are a signal to the authorities of the state and federal government that the officials of that county or city will take matters into their own hands.
-More than 60 cities have become a sanctuary city for the unborn since the first, Waskom Texas, in June 2019. |
+| Sanctuary Cities and Counties for the Unborn | Abortion Abolitionists and other anti-choice groups have proposed hyper-local resolutions and ordinances across the country.
+By adopting the language and tactic of the immigrant rights movement, they have pushed city councils and county commissioners to adopt “sanctuaries” for the unborn.
+Such places are adopting local laws banning abortion within city or county limits, criminalizing abortion providers, blocking reproductive rights groups from operating within certain jurisdictions, and creating penalties for those providing and accessing abortion care.
+While mostly symbolic, these “sanctuaries” are a signal to the authorities of the state and federal government that the officials of that county disagree with state and federal officials and will take matters into their own hands.
+More than 60 cities have become a sanctuary city for the unborn since Waskom, Texas became the first in 2019. |

-Precinct Strategy | Since the Dobbs Supreme Court decision, abortion abolitionists have begun to adopt a precinct strategy, urging their members and base to run for leadership within the local Republican party as a way to push the Republican party toward an abortion abolitionist lens.
-This strategy was promoted by former Trump advisor Steve Bannon and has become an effective tool for grassroots activists to oust moderate Republicans and take control of state and county Republican parties.
-In 2022, the Texas Republican Party included abortion abolition as a resolution priority in their annual report.
-After several years of highlighting the need to fully criminalize abortion, their 2022 report specifically used the language of the abortion abolitionist movement to urge “lawmakers to enact legislation to abolish abortion by immediately securing the right to life and equal protection of the laws to all preborn children from the moment of fertilization, because abortion violates the US Constitution by denying such persons the equal protection of the law.” |
+| Precinct Strategy | Since the Dobbs v.
+Jackson Women’s Health Organization Supreme Court decision, Abortion Abolitionists began to adopt a precinct strategy, urging their members and base to run for leadership within the local Republican party as a way to push the national party toward an Abortion Abolitionist stance.
+This strategy was promoted by former Trump advisor Steve Bannon and has become an effective tool for grassroots activists to oust moderate Republicans and take control of state and county Republican parties. |

-Online and Public Outreach | Harnessing social media platforms and posting tailored and trendy content has been an important feature of this movement.
-For example, Pastor Jeff Durbin’s church created a media ministry, Apologia Studios, where he co-hosts Apologia Radio and Apologia TV and produces podcasts, broadcasts, and documentaries.
-The studio has nearly 500,000 YouTube subscribers and regularly posts videos dedicated to spreading abolitionist messages into the broader culture.
-On TikTok, Abolitionists Rising has more than 100,000 followers. |
+| Online and Public Outreach | Harnessing social media platforms and posting tailored and trendy content has been an important feature of this movement.
+In Arizona, Pastor Jeff Durbin’s Protestant evangelical church created a media ministry, Apologia Studios, where he co-hosts Apologia Radio and Apologia TV and produces podcasts, broadcasts, and documentaries.
+As of 2025, the studio has more than 500,000 YouTube subscribers and regularly posts videos dedicated to spreading abolitionist messages into the broader culture.
+On TikTok, Abolitionists Rising has over 200,000 followers. |

 Find Out More